vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 @Subscribe
 public void onGetFeedStarted(GetFeedStartedEvent getFeedStartedEvent) {
 	// A GetFeedStartedEvent contains the following:
-	// provider    = the provider on which the get feed process started
+	// Provider    = the provider on which the get feed process started
-	// getFeedType = the social action performed
+	// GetFeedType = the social action performed
-	// fromStart   = should we reset pagination or request the next page
+	// FromStart   = should we reset pagination or request the next page
-	// payload     = an identification string that you can give when you initiate
+	// Payload     = an identification string that you can give when you initiate
 	//               the get feed operation and want to receive back upon starting

 	// ... your game specific implementation here ...